chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Device/HID_Standalone/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example is a part of the USB Device Library package using STM32Cube firmware.
-It describes how to use USB device application based on the Humain Interface (HID) on the STM32F4xx devices.
+This application is a part of the USB Device Library package using STM32Cube firmware.
+It describes how to use USB device application based on the Human Interface (HID) on the STM32F4xx devices.

-This is a typical example on how to use the STM32F4xx USB OTG Device peripheral where the STM32 MCU is enumerated as a HID device using the native PC Host HID driver to which the STM324xG-EVAL board is connected, in order to emulate the Mouse directions using Joystick buttons mounted on the STM324xG-EVAL board.
+This is a typical application on how to use the STM32F4xx USB OTG Device peripheral where the STM32 MCU is enumerated as a HID device using the native PC Host HID driver to which the STM324xG-EVAL board is connected, in order to emulate the Mouse directions using Joystick buttons mounted on the STM324xG-EVAL board.